matthew-brett/talmo/README.md

 You can also set a system up on a fairly significant single server machine using [these steps](https://tljh.jupyter.org); this can be a cloud machine or a beefy machine on your desktop.
 These setups won't scale very well to more than 100 students.

+If you're interested in setting up a system like this, I am happy to help, if only to act as a [rubber duck debugging tool](https://rubberduckdebugging.com).
+The [JupyterHub discourse fora](https://discourse.jupyter.org) will put you in touch with the real experts.

 ## Instructions during the workshop

 **These instructions will not work, because I have since shut down the server